yggdrasil-network/yggstack/README.md

 ### Run Yggstack

-To run SOCKS proxy server listening on local port 1080 using generated configuration:
+To run SOCKS proxy server listening on local port 1080 using generated configuration (like `ssh -D`):

 ```
 ./yggstack -useconffile /path/to/yggdrasil.conf -socks 127.0.0.1:1080